jackocnr/intl-tel-input/README.md

 ## Static Methods
 **getCountryData**
 Get all of the plugin's country data - either to re-use elsewhere e.g. to populate a country dropdown - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/country-sync.html), or to modify - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/modify-country-data.html).
+Note that any modifications must be done before initialising the plugin.
 ```js
 var countryData = $.fn.intlTelInput.getCountryData();
 ```